spsc83/codility/Lesson13_Fibonacci_numbers/readme.md

 each element of array B is an integer within the range [1..30].

 * #### Solution:
-1 Since you can only ascend by 1 or 2 rungs, there are only 2 ways to stand on rung N.
+1 Since you can only ascend by 1 or 2 rungs, there are only 2 "way"s to stand on rung N.

 N - 1  ---->  N